canonical/ubuntu-pro-docs/account-problems.rst

 Users will not have access to the Ubuntu Pro portals unless they have been added as a new user on each one.
 Simply having an Ubuntu One account does not automatically give a user access.

 If you need access to a portal, ask the person who set up your organisation's Ubuntu Pro subscription to add you to the portals required.
+Note that you will need to be granted access to each of the three customer portals separately because they do not have an ingtegrated user database.

 .. important::